magisterquis/dynelfsymbols/QUICKSTART.md

 libm.so.6  modf                    GLIBC_2.2.5
 ...snip...
 ```
-The function `modf` is imported from `libm.so.6` with version `GLIBC_2.2.5`.
+The function `modf` (with version `GLIBC_2.2.5`) is the only symbol imported
-Sometime the same number of symbols are imported from multiple libraries, in
+from `libm.so.6`.
+Sometimes the same number of symbols are imported from
-which case it's probably best to choose the one least likely to be used or the
+multiple libraries, in which case it's probably best to choose the one least
-one for which documentation is easiest to find.
+likely to be used or the one for which documentation is easiest to find.

 4. Generate malicious library source
 ------------------------------------
 Now that we've got the real library to replace (`libm.so.6`), we need to
 generate our own malicious library.
-We'll choose a name that's likely to not
+We'll choose the name `libM` as that's
-be too conspicuous.
+likely to not be too conspicuous.

 ```bash
 ./dynelfsymbols -c libm.so.6 /usr/bin/find > libM.c